 Prior to Admission 1) CSS PROFILE

 , on the PROFILE so we will be able to access your application.
 Please be aware that because of annual software updates we may not be able to receive

-your submitted data until December 1.
-Early applicants need not be concerned about this delay so long as the acknowledgment from the College Board indicates that Colgate will be among the colleges to receive the application.
-Noncustodial PROFILE (if applicable)
+your data immediately upon submission.
+Early decision applicants need not be concerned about this delay so long as the acknowledgment from the College Board indicates that Colgate will be among the colleges to receive the application.

 Information must be provided by each living biological or adoptive parent.
-If your biological or adoptive parents are divorced, separated, or were never married to each other, then the custodial parent (i.e., the parent with whom you more often reside) completes the PROFILE, and the noncustodial parent completes the Noncustodial PROFILE
+If your biological or adoptive parents live apart and are divorced, separated, or were never married to each other, then the custodial parent (i.e., the parent with whom you more often reside) completes the PROFILE, and the noncustodial parent completes the Noncustodial PROFILE

 .
 The Noncustodial PROFILE process begins after

-After Payment of the Enrollment Deposit 2) Free Application for Federal Student Aid (FAFSA)
+.
+2) Free Application for Federal Student Aid (FAFSA)

 .
 Be sure to select the correct FAFSA application for your year of intended enrollment.

-.
-Colgate's code for the FAFSA is 002701.
-3) Income Tax Returns/W-2 Statements
+After Payment of the Enrollment Deposit 3) Income Tax Returns/W-2 Statements

-.
-The required forms are:
+The required tax forms are: